TRANSFORM YOUR EARS WITH OTOPLASTY

 An Otoplasty, also known as Pinnaplasty, is a surgical procedure that aims to re-shape or re-size prominent ears.
-An otoplasty procedure aims to create more natural, proportionate and symmetrical looking ears, that are closer to your head.
+The aim of the treatment is to create more proportionate and symmetrical looking ears that are closer to your head, with natural results that last.

-Genetics appear to play a large role in the cause of prominent ears.
-It is common for protruding ears to run in a family.
-Other causes include:
+It is common for people to want to change the appearance of their ears, and genetics appear to play a large role in the cause of prominent ears.
+It is common for protruding ears to run in a family, but other causes include:

 - Overdevelopment of the ear cartilage: if the pinna (or outer ear) has formed excess cartilage, it is more likely to be prominent.

-- Underdevelopment of the ear cartilage: occasionally the ridge of cartilage located at the top of the ear does not developed properly.
+- Underdevelopment of the ear cartilage: occasionally the ridge of cartilage located at the top of the ear does not develop properly.
 This causes the edge of the ear to fold outwards.

 - Injury: protruding ears can be a result of an injury.